Frequently Asked Questions (FAQs)

 - Social Security/SSI Disability

-Idaho Legal Aid provides legal services in civil cases only.
-The Public Defender’s office provides defense counsel in criminal matters.
+Idaho Legal Aid Services, Inc. provides free legal services in civil cases only.
+The Public Defender’s Office provides free defense counsel in criminal matters.

 Generally, service is limited to individuals whose income is at or below 125% of the federal poverty level, or to groups whose members meet that income guideline.
 Eligibility requirements also include a consideration of assets, case type, and priorities.
 Eligibility may be extended beyond the standard limits when alternative grant funding is received that allows expansion of those guidelines.
 Not all who qualify on the basis of income will receive services due to these other considerations as well as availability of resources and staff to handle a case.

-You can call or write the Legal Aid office in your area.
-Staff answering the telephone will not be able to tell you whether or not you need a lawyer, but they will be able to tell you if your legal issue is an area of law that Idaho Legal Aid Services practices.
+You can call or write the Legal Aid Services, Inc. office in your area.
+Staff answering the telephone will not be able to tell you whether or not you need a lawyer, but they will be able to tell you if your legal issue is an area of law that Idaho Legal Aid Services, Inc's attorneys practice.
 The Idaho Volunteer Lawyer Program may also be able to provide you with free legal counsel on a limited number of issues.
-The Lawyer Referral Program can provide you with the name of an attorney in the area of law who will provide you a 30 minute consultation for no more than $35.
+The Lawyer Referral Program can provide you with the name of an attorney in the area of law you need help with who will provide you a 30-minute consultation for no more than $35.

 A person who has not been accepted as a client due to financial ineligibility, or whose case has been rejected on the basis that ILAS is prohibited from handling, or whose case has been rejected on the basis that it is not a priority, or for whom assistance has been terminated, may lodge a verbal or written complaint with the local managing attorney and/or the Executive Director of ILAS.
 If you choose to make a written complaint, a form is available for your use here.